ellenjoos/ellenjoos.github.io/index.md

 2016 Master of Science: Biology at the Albert-Ludwigs-University Freiburg.
 Mastherthesis: "EEG correlates of Memory Effects during Perceptual Disambiguation"

-2013 Bachelor of Science: Biological Sciences in a Double-Degree program at the University of Rostock, Germany and the Babes-Bolyai University in Cluj-Napoca, Rumania
+2013 Bachelor of Science: Biological Sciences in a Double-Degree program at the University of Rostock, Germany and the Babes-Bolyai University in Cluj-Napoca, Romania

 ## Publications